-- An understanding of location on a local, regional and global scale. - An awareness of the characteristics, distribution and processes affecting contrasting physical and human environments. - An understanding of the ways in which people interact with each other and with their environment. - An awareness of the contrasting opportunities and constraints presented by different environments. - An appreciation of and concern for the environment. - An appreciation of the earth including its people, places, landscapes, natural processes and phenomena. - The changes which occur through time in places, landscapes and spatial distribution.
+- An understanding of location on a local, regional and global scale. - An awareness of the characteristics, distribution and processes affecting contrasting physical and human environments. - An understanding of the ways in which people interact with each other and with their environment. - An awareness of the contrasting opportunities and constraints presented by different environments. - An appreciation of and concern for the environment. - An appreciation of the earth including its people, places, landscapes, natural processes and phenomena. - The changes that occur through time in places, landscapes and spatial distribution.

-Cambridge IGCSE syllabuses are designed for examination at age 16-plus.
-This syllabus is available for examination in both the June and November exam series.

-ALL CANDIDATES TAKE: WEIGHTING

-Geographical Themes

-Candidates answer three questions, each worth 25 marks.
+ALL CANDIDATES TAKE: WEIGHTING Paper 1 1 hour 45 minutes, Geographical Themes Candidates answer three questions, each worth 25 marks.
 The paper has three sections and each section will be based on Themes 1, 2 or 3.
-Candidates must answer one question from each section:

-- Theme 1: Population and settlement

-- Theme 2: The natural environment

-- Theme 3: Economic development (75 marks, weighted to 100 marks)
+Candidates must answer one question from each section: Theme 1: Population and settlement Theme 2: The natural environment Theme 3: Economic development (75 marks, weighted to 100 marks) 45% Paper 2 1 hour 30 minutes, Geographical Skills Candidates answer all the questions.

-AND

-Geographical Skills

-Candidates answer all the questions.
 The paper is based on testing the interpretation and analysis of geographical information, decision making and the application of graphical and other techniques as appropriate.
 The questions will not require specific information about places but will require the use of a 1:25 000 or 1:50 000 map with a key.
-(60 marks)

-AND EITHER/OR

-Paper 3

-Coursework

-(Centre-based assessment) Teachers set one school-based assignment of up to 2000 words.
-(60 marks)

-Alternative to Coursework Candidates answer two compulsory questions, completing a series of written tasks.
-The field work scenarios for the two questions will be taken from different aspects of the Syllabus content (see section 5).
+(60 marks) 27.5% Coursework (Centre-based assessment) Teachers set one school-based assignment of up to 2000 words.
+(60 marks) Paper 4 hour 30 minutes; Alternative to Coursework Candidates answer two compulsory questions, completing a series of written tasks.
+The fieldwork scenarios for the two questions will be taken from different aspects of the Syllabus content (see section 5).
 The questions involve an appreciation of a range of techniques used in fieldwork studies.
-(60 marks)
+(60 marks) 27.5%

-^{} Centre-based assessments require the written approval of Cambridge.
+^{}Centre-based assessments require the written approval of Cambridge.
 This will only be given to teachers who satisfy Cambridge requirements concerning moderation or who have undertaken training in assessment before entering candidates.
 Cambridge offers schools in-service training.
 Courses are held in Cambridge and elsewhere and also via coursework training handbooks.